icodebyamanda/mvp_dance-directory/README.md

 - ... which is connected to a newly created login endpoint
 - ...
 This endpoint is connected to the instructor's database
 - ...
 Data entered into the form are matched against the database and multiple scenari have been implemented and tested (i.e. incorrect username, incorrect password)
-- Password has been encrypted from authentication to authorisation and tested
+- Password is encrypted, and a process of authentication and authorisation has been implemented and tested

 ### Instructor's registration: